top of page

 Do: Respect the Quiet Atmosphere

 If you’re visiting an onsen with friends, feel free to chat quietly, but be mindful of other bathers who might be there to enjoy a moment of solitude.
-Some onsens even have signs reminding visitors to maintain a quiet atmosphere, so it’s best to err on the side of silence.
+Maintaining a calm atmosphere is one of the cornerstones of a proper Onsen etiquette guide.

 Men Enjoying Japanese Onsen